 They are dramatic, emotive and powerful but can be quite tricky to get right.
-I am talking, of course, about cityscape photographs.
+I am talking, of course, about cityscape photos.
 Like their rural counterparts cityscapes need forethought, planning, great light and a little luck.
 In todays article we are going to give you some tips on achieving the first three and hopefully improving the fourth.

 Even the smallest cities can be vast to a travel stock photographer that shoots without a plan.
 Like landscape photography the essential ingredients to a successful cityscape is the right location, the right time and the right light.
 You will rarely achieve these aims with a holistic approach, so you need to spend some time scouting for your location.